balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 ##### Classic actions

-The traditional way of getting started creating a Sails action is to declare it as a function.
-When a client requests a route that is bound to that action, the function will be called using the [incoming request object](https://sailsjs.com/documentation/reference/request-req) as the first argument (typically named `req`), and the [outgoing response object](https://sailsjs.com/documentation/reference/response-res) as the second argument (typically named `res`).
-Here's a sample action function that looks up a user by ID, and either displays a "welcome" view or redirects to a signup page if the user can't be found:
+If you're working with an existing codebase or an app that was upgraded from v0.12, you may be more used to the classic action format.
+Classic actions are declared as functions with `req` and `res` arguments.
+When a client requests a route bound to this type of action, the function runs using the [incoming request object](https://sailsjs.com/documentation/reference/request-req) as the first argument (`req`), and the [outgoing response object](https://sailsjs.com/documentation/reference/response-res) as the second argument (`res`).

+Here's a sample action that looks up a user by ID, then either displays a "welcome" view or redirects to a signup page if the user can't be found:

 ```javascript
 module.exports = async function welcomeUser (req, res) {